patogallardo/blog/_posts/2025-7-13-zemax_ZOSAPI.md

 ## Older Python and PythonNet

-Zemax is a bit cryptic on what exactly is broken with the new versions of python and zemax that make this incompatibility issue, however one way of fixing is by using a previous version of Python and its libraries which seems to fix the issue entirely, so here it is how I managed to fix this:
+Zemax is a bit cryptic on what exactly is broken with the new versions of Python and Zemax that make this incompatibility issue, however one way of fixing is by using a previous version of Python and its libraries which seems to fix the issue entirely, so here it is how I managed to fix this:

 1- Install Python 3.8 https://www.python.org/downloads/release/python-380/
 2- Install Pythonnet 2.5.2 by running: pip install pythonnet==2.5.2